kreier/study/markdown/16_Ne/README.md

-# Leviticus
+# Nehemiah

-Written by Moses in the wildernis.
-The writing was completed 1512 B.C.E.
-The time covered is from 1657 to 1512 B.C.E.
+Written by Nehemiah in Jerusalem.
+The writing was completed a.
+443 B.C.E.
+The time covered is from 456 to a.
+443 B.C.E.

-## Leviticus 1
+## Nehemiah 1

 ```
 TBD